 You may also find that your tippet or leader tangles more readily.
 Your rod will cushion things to a degree, but very fine tippet and powerful trout is not a great combination.

-If your tippet is too short, then your denser, heavier, splashier and more visible fly line is going to be closer to your target fish, so your chances of catching it could be reduced.
-A longer tippet means your fly line lands further from the fish so is less likely to spook it.
+If your leader is too short, then your denser, heavier, splashier and more visible fly line is going to be closer to your target fish, so your chances of catching it could be reduced.
+A longer leader means your fly line lands further from the fish so is less likely to spook it.

 What are tippet bands for?

 Tippet bands are elasticated bands which wrap around the outside of your tippet spool to prevent the springy tippet material from unravelling and leaving a tangled mess in your bag or pocket.